 Murals & Street Art at the Open-Air Museum

 For more art-based things to see in Salem, check out the Punto Urban Art Museum.
 This open-air museum on Peabody Street was created to bring pride to the local community.

 Find 75 large-scale murals over a 3-block radius meant to bring attention to social justice issues.
 The museum hosts workshops.
 Check their website to find out about attending an educational tour of the murals.

-When you’re looking for things to do in Salem, Massachusetts in October, consider taking a tour.
+When you’re looking for things to do in Salem, Massachusetts in October (or whenever you visit), consider taking a tour.
 From the dozens you’ll find in Salem, we’ve included an overview of our favorites but be sure to check out our full guide to the best tours in Salem where you can compare all the best ghost tours, witch tours, history tours, and tours that are suitable for all ages!